 Richness for the soul

-Brunch once was thought of as a meal reserved only with the upper-middle class.
-In fact, it’s designed with a purpose, to give you back the energy you missed when missing breakfast, and also power you through your day without having to stop for lunch.
+Brunch was originally a meal reserved only with the upper-middle class.
+In fact, it serves a wonderful cause…to give you back the energy you missed when missing breakfast.
+And, it will also power you through your day without having to stop for lunch.
 This practical meal can be rich and incredibly flavorful because fatty meals are encouraged.

-Editor’s Note: Today’s contributor has some nice brunch suggestions.
+Let’s talk a moment about how you’ll decorate for this meal.
 I would also add that you can strike an Italian note in your table decor to match this theme.
 Since pork is very common in Tuscany, use it for inspiration!
 Add lush tones of rich gold and ivory, wine, and rich, leaf-colored greens to mimic your vision of a Tuscan landscape.
+Enjoy your Italian brunch!